Explore-WithMe/expense-project-shell/README.md

 ### Idempotent
 ```
-nature of program irrespective of how many times we run it, it should return same result
+nature of program will not change irrespective of how many times we run it, it should return same result
 ```

 ### Shell Script is not Idempotent